 - Listening to podcasts such as this one can help with moods and tearfulness

-- Chamomile tea at night or Bach Rescue Remedy Sleep Drops – for deep, refreshing sleep and combatting fatigue
+- Drink chamomile tea at night for a deep, refreshing sleep

 - Use coolin products for hot flushes and feeling hot and bothered – such as a cooling spray, special menopausal scarves or neck wraps, a handheld or desktop fan, and a lunchtime walk in the fresh air